LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/LArSoft_cvmfs.md

 ## General instructions for managing software

--   login as cvmfslarsoft@oasiscfs
-    -   you will be in the /home/cvmfslarsoft directory
 -   FIFE instructions
     -   copied from [fife:Introduction_to_FIFE_and_Component_Services#OASISCVMFS-process-for-VOs-that-have-Fermilab-as-a-host-institution](https://cdcvs.fnal.gov/redmine/projects/fife/wiki/Introduction_to_FIFE_and_Component_Services#OASISCVMFS-process-for-VOs-that-have-Fermilab-as-a-host-institution)
     -   The files for the repository are found in /cvmfs/larsoft.opensciencegrid.org.